Appian Unveils Latest Platform Release for Better Process and Better Outcomes

 New enhancements scale high-volume workflows and increase efficiency and analysis with AI

-LONDON, Dec.
+MCLEAN, Va., Dec.
 3, 2024 /PRNewswire/ -- Appian (Nasdaq: APPN) today announced its latest platform release, which delivers process automation powered by enterprise AI.
-Appian helps organisations design, automate, and optimise business processes and this release introduces new features across the platform, making it faster and easier to understand, interact with, and explore data within applications.
-This release introduces Appian Autoscale and enhanced AI insights, giving organisations better operational efficiency, scalability, and process performance.
+Appian helps organizations design, automate, and optimize business processes and this release introduces new features across the platform, making it faster and easier to understand, interact with, and explore data within applications.
+This release introduces Appian Autoscale and enhanced AI insights, giving organizations better operational efficiency, scalability, and process performance.
 Appian was already the scalability leader.
 Now, with Autoscale, Appian enables customers to scale six million processes per hour, 10x more than Appian's previous benchmark.

 Helia, a leading Lenders Mortgage Insurance (LMI) provider in Australia, uses the Appian Platform to automate processes and create an interconnected workplace.
 By automating claims management, Helia reduced processing time from two days to under 10 minutes, enhancing the lender experience.
 Helia evaluated Appian Autoscale during its beta program earlier this year.